mahlert/mahlert/README.md

 ### Hello <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28">

-- 🔭 I am currently working on a fantasy basketball project to rank players based on their historical data and compared to other players in the league.
+- 🔭 I am currently working on a fantasy basketball project to determine the winner of the NBA MVP for 2022

 - 🌱 I’m currently learning Python libraries for Data Science and Machine Learning: PyTorch and Pandas

-- 👯 I’m looking to collaborate on interesting data projects

 **Tools:**